 The Hong Kong Convention was adopted by the International Maritime Organization in May 2009.
 This is an agreement for the worldwide improvement of environmentally friendly ship recycling.
 An IHM certificate (International Certificate on Inventory of Hazardous Materials) is required.
 The EU has adopted Regulation (EU) No. 1257/2013 to speed up the ratification of this agreement.
 Ship-owners are thus requested to carry a hazardous material inventory of all components on board.

 Most of the listed materials are not present in WIKA products.
 You can request a corresponding material declaration from us.

-The enactment of section 1502 of the US American Dodd-Frank Act commits listed US companies to provide proofs of origin for the raw materials tantalum, gold, tungsten and tin and furthermore to put far-reaching auditing requirements for suppliers and material flows into practice.
-The objective is to reveal the global supply chains in order to ensure that no conflict commodities are included in the end products.
+The enactment of section 1502 of the US American Dodd-Frank Act commits listed US companies to provide proof of origin for the raw materials tantalum, gold, tungsten and tin and furthermore to put far-reaching auditing requirements for suppliers and material flows into practice.
+The aim is to make global supply chains transparent to avoid supporting armed conflicts.